TrelisResearch/arc-agi-2025/o3-tools/README.md

   - `training_data_YYYYMMDD_HHMMSS_train.jsonl` (examples from ~90% of tasks)
   - `training_data_YYYYMMDD_HHMMSS_val.jsonl` (examples from ~10% of tasks, targeting 32 examples max)

-**Note**: Validation split ensures complete task separation - no task appears in both training and validation sets.
+**Note**: Validation split ensures complete task separation and balanced difficulty distribution - no task appears in both training and validation sets, and both sets contain a balanced mix of programs with/without correct examples.

 ### Selection Criteria